 The On-Again, Off-Again Relationship

-This whole cigar ban thing has been more volatile than your ex.
-Obama tried to patch things up in 2014, even letting Americans bring back some cigars and rum.
-But then Trump came along and said, "Nah, we're good."
-As of 2024, we're still in a "it's complicated" status with Cuba.
+This whole cigar ban situation has been more on-again, off-again than your high school ex.
+Back in 2014, Obama tried to smooth things over, opening the door a crack so Americans could legally bring back a few cigars and some rum.
+Then Trump came in and basically said, “Let’s not get too cozy.”
+Fast forward to 2024, and we’re still in that “it’s complicated” phase with Cuba.
+Well, at least we have cuban-legacy cigars!

 What's the Big Deal Anyway?